awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-ta.md

 After you disable this feature, Trusted Advisor stops recording check information for all other accounts in your organization\.
 You can't view or download existing reports or create new reports\.

-You can disable trusted access using either the AWS Trusted Advisor console or the AWS Organizations console\.
+You can disable trusted access using either the AWS Trusted Advisor or AWS Organizations tools\.

 **Important**
 We strongly recommend that whenever possible, you use the AWS Trusted Advisor console or tools to disable integration with Organizations\.
 This lets AWS Trusted Advisor perform any clean up that it requires, such as deleting resources or access roles that are no longer needed by the service\.
 Proceed with these steps only if you can’t disable integration using the tools provided by AWS Trusted Advisor\.